Rotherham Masborough railway station: History

-The station, designed by Francis Thompson, was opened by the North Midland Railway between Derby and Leeds, and named simply 'Masbrough', without the 'o', since Rotherham had not yet grown to surround the village.
+The original station, designed by Francis Thompson, was opened by the North Midland Railway between Derby and Leeds, and named simply 'Masbrough', without the 'o', since Rotherham had not yet grown to surround the village.
 The station was renamed 'Masbrough & Rotherham' in 1896, 'Rotherham Masborough' in 1908 (misspelt by the railway company: the name of the district has always been 'Masbrough'), then simply 'Rotherham' in 1969.

 The line was the first main link between Yorkshire and London, via Birmingham or Rugby.
 In time, it became part of the main line to London St Pancras and the South West.
 Initially, it omitted Sheffield, the region's main settlement, by following a route along the Rother Valley, thus avoiding the difficult terrain on the prospective route south of Sheffield.
 At Masborough the line passed over the Sheffield & Rotherham Railway's Sheffield Wicker to Rotherham Westgate Station line and a large triangle junction was built allowing trains from the north and North Midland trains to travel into Sheffield from the north-east along the Don Valley.
 Immediately to the north of this junction stood Rotherham Masborough station.

 In the 1870, Sheffield was finally linked with Chesterfield, allowing Midland Main Line trains to call at the newly opened Sheffield railway station on their way north, passing back on to North Midland metals via the Sheffield & Rotherham.

 As late as the 1940s some long-distance passenger trains still used the original Chesterfield - Rotherham old road, avoiding Sheffield and calling at Rotherham.
 Other ex-London expresses would slip a coach at Rotherham until this practice was discontinued nationally from the 1930s onwards.
 The corresponding up working would involve the coaches being worked to Sheffield by a local train and attached to a London express there.
 Up until the 1980s the odd London-Leeds express train would call at Masborough.